jacastanon01/maze-solver/README.md

 - Tkinter
 - unittest library for tests
 - random module to generate random directions
-- ABC module to define an abstract class to handle state related to the widgets
 - Type hinting and docstrings to improve readability

 ## Learning opportunites